hzabun/llm-dnd-dm/README.md

     - I used [Openhermes 2.5 Mistral 7B - GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF)

 ### Usage
-1. Run main.py
+Run main.py
 ```
 python main.py
 ```
-2. Tell the chatbot what kind of scenario you would like to play
+Tell the chatbot what kind of scenario you would like to play and enjoy your custom adventure

-3. Enjoy your adventure

 ## Implementation details